-Of course these unique attributes, which makes the island a surfers paradise, occur because the island is the most easterly of all the Caribbean islands.
+Of course, these unique attributes, which make the island a surfer’s paradise, occur because the island is the most easterly of all the Caribbean islands.
 This unique geographical position places the east coast of Barbados further into the turbulent Atlantic Ocean than any of the other islands.

-The dynamic mix of conditions found along the island coastline has over the years fashion Barbados into a popular location for various forms of surfing action all year round.
+The dynamic mix of conditions found along the island coastline has over the years fashioned Barbados into a popular location for various forms of surfing action all year round.

 Barbados Surfing On The East Coast